Quick Start — Set Up ThreatSync

 • Virus — Malicious code that enters computer systems.

-• Malicious Access Point — An unauthorized access point connected to your network or operating in your airspace.
+• Malicious Access Point — An unauthorized wireless access point connected to your network or operating in your airspace.

 Screenshot of the Incident Types in the Add Automation Policy Wizard